-Substances with a pH of higher than 7 registers as alkaline.
+Substances with a pH of higher than 7 register as alkaline.
 Each sequential increasing number is 10 times more base than the preceding number.
 So a pH level of 11 represents 10 times the alkalinity of a level of 10.

-There is a range from 0 to 14 to indicate the pH level of fabric, new fabrics stand at a 7.
+There is a range from 0 to 14 to indicate the pH level of fabric; new fabrics stand at a 7.
 It is important to understand that pH is a measure of intensity for soil and stains.
 Each pH level differs for various types of soils, dirt, and stains.

 The majority of soils are acidic and average between 4 and 5 on the pH scale.
 Soils become much easier to remove when they are neutral.
 Alkaline substances mix with fats, oils, and grease and result in a soap!
 Large amounts of a buffering agent (alkaline builders) in a cleaning product cause pH to shift in a wool rug.

 Immediately or overtime, this pH shift will result in your rug dye bleeding.
 Simply noting a cleaning product’s pH will not tell you if it has been highly buffered.
 One must check the stability of the pH.

 This is done by a test carried out on the chemical.
 It involves a rather simple laboratory procedure known as titration, which you probably encountered in a high school chemistry class!

 To sum up, once the type of fiber is known, our facility determines what type of soil is in your Persian, Oriental, or antique rug and the amount of soil present.
 Most soils on rugs are acidic, consisting of food, beverages, bodily fluids, etc. — all requiring a neutral to alkaline cleaner for removal.

 Rugs are usually made from all-natural sources, like wool, so a neutral or slightly alkaline chemical solution is often the best choice.
 This choice helps protect the fibers and the color of the various dyes.